iansinnott/webpack-base-project/README.md

 * Babel turns ES6 code into ES5 code.
 That means you can write super nifty next-gen JS and transpile it into javascript that will run in every browser.
 * Babel can also transform React's JSX syntax into valid javascript.
 More on this later.

-Let's install babel so we can use it:
+Let's install Babel so we can use it:

 ```
 npm install --save-dev babel-cli babel